 A final tip that has always worked for me (and is somewhat true), act as though you don’t need any further business.
 I’m not suggesting you become arrogant and aloof.
 Just don’t feel as though you need any additional work – that way, you won’t come across as desperate.

 Because going to a new business meeting is a bit like a first date.
 If they get one whiff that you’re desperate for work (or love), it will put them off.
 Act as though you’re comfortable with where you’re at – even if the opposite is true.

 If you don't win the client, don't give up

-It's nothing personal if you didn't succeed.
-Just learn from the experience, so you can do better next time.
+It would be nothing personal if you didn't succeed.
+Just learn from the experience so that you can do better next time.
 Remember to thank the client in a follow-up email and wish them all the success in their new venture.
 Because you never know, they may come back to you in future.